deen24id/roblox-islands-autoclicker/README.md

 Despite that you can click `start` or `end` button manually, it is better to use the keyboard shortcut `shift + enter` or `shift + escape`.
-You may know this information by reading this while I figure out how to add tooltip to the GUI.
+You may know this information by reading this README while I figure out how to add tooltip to the GUI.